 Long, lazy beach holidays or restful rural escapes can be relaxing and restorative.
 But sometimes the hustle and bustle of a short city break can seem a little more appealing – not to mention fitting in more easily with our busy lives.

 The beauty of escaping to a city is that there’s something for everyone – and whether you’re interested in history, culture, food, or the arts, you can tailor your trip to your passions.
-Plus, when it comes to city breaks, you can often find some great last-minute travel deals, which is ideal for spontaneous sightseers on a budget.
+Plus, when it comes to city breaks, you can often find some great last-minute travel deals, which can be ideal for spontaneous sightseers on a budget.

 You can create a rigid itinerary to make sure you have time for all the must-visit attractions, or you can wander around leisurely; people-watching and stopping for refreshments whenever you feel like it.